Jerusalem photo projects

 Resilience

-Here is a series of photographs from the period during which I could freely visit Arie and Galit.
-I decided to try and focus on 5 years old Hilel, one of their sons, who was just about to join the community's education system.
+a series of photographs from 1998 of an Ultra-Orthodox family which i befriended.
+I focussed on 5 years old Hilel, one of their sons, who was just about to join the community's education system.

 an ultra-orthodox Jewish family